exmelendez/marctext-creator/README.md

 Field number *008* above *(5th line down)* begins with a set of numbers which represent the date creation of the marc record starting with the year, followed by the month and ending with the day.
 After that there is an *S* which signifies a single year for the publication date and after that *(the 1991)* is the year the item/title was published.
 Further in this line *(or field)* you notice the characters *eng* which represent the language of the title; *eng* means "english".

 In field *100 (line 8)* above, this is where the author's name will go.
-Depending how detailed the creater wants to be, you may also include the year of birth and/or death of the author.
-This is useful in cases where there are other individuals with the same name.

-After that in field *245 (line 9)* you notice this is where the name of the title/item will go.
-You also notice more information and symbols with a *$* which signify another type of information.
-Almost every field has tags or subfields that indicate a specific set of information. *($a, $b, and $d are subfields or tags)*
+In field *245 (line 9)* this is where the name of the title/item will go.
+Here you notice more information and symbols with a *$* which signify different types of information.

 #### Marc Crucial Info
 Marc is a very specific form of formatting characters and information, one which can easily get in depth allowing one to log any and every detail of an item/title.
 Rules and explanations are managed by the library of congress and can be found at <https://www.loc.gov/marc/bibliographic/>